-Vehicle Code 4461 is California's law against misusing a disability parking placard or license plate.
-This offense is also known as "handicapped parking fraud.”
+Vehicle Code 4461 VC is California's law against misusing a disability parking placard or license plate.
+Officers may write this citation as 4461 VC or 4461 CVC.
+The offense is also known as "handicapped parking fraud.”

 VC 4461 prohibits misuse of a disability parking placard or license by: